Getting Started with the Aletyx Enterprise Build of Kogito and Drools Quarkus Maven Archetype to try the Adaptive Process Architecture with Quarkus™¶

 Adding New Processes¶

-- Create new BPMNโข files in
+- Create new BPMN™ files in

-- They will be automatically compiled and deployed when the application starts
+src/main/resources - They will be automatically compiled and deployed when the application starts

 Creating Process Event Listeners¶